RFFPFSDev/dotnet/jwt/README.md

 - Should not store sensitive info since it is stored on client-side
 - On client-side, it should be stored in a safe place.

+# Invalidate token unexpired after logout

 # Refresh tokens

+Instead of providing the user with an access token that has a long expiration time, issue a short-lived access token along with a refresh token

+Reason of using Refresh token: Validating a signed token is less costly, but revoking is difficult.

 ```
   +--------+                                           +---------------+